GerardVivancos/docker-containers/README.md

 ruby/ruby-2.2.0
 ---------------
-First version of the Dockerfile.
-It builds an image with Ruby 2.2.0 support, compliled from source.
+It builds an image with Ruby 2.2.0 installed, compliled from source.
 It also installs Bundler.